 But, there are ways to reap the benefits of going on-demand without having to risk losing the building.
 Here’s a quick rundown of what it means to lose a building, and how to go on-demand without fear that you might.

-Property teams will often turn off their HVAC systems outside of standard lease business hours (overnight, on weekends, on holidays, etc).
+Property teams will often turn off their building automation software outside of standard lease business hours (overnight, on weekends, on holidays, etc).
 When there’s no HVAC system running to maintain a building’s internal temperature, the air inside of the building starts dropping or rising to match the outdoor temperature.
 If it’s hot outside, it’ll start to get hot inside; if it’s cold outside, it’ll start to get cold inside.
-When the building’s HVAC system is turned back on for business hours, it runs until the building air returns to a level of “comfort” (a temperature at which tenants can work comfortably).
+When the building’s HVAC system is turned back on for business hours, it runs until the building air returns to a level of “comfort” (a temperature at which tenants can work comfortability)

 At a certain point, however, the indoor temperature of a building that’s been turned off becomes so hot or so cold that the equipment can’t run enough to return the building to comfort.
 In those situations, you’ve “lost the building.”

 How Do Property Teams Avoid Losing Their Buildings?

 For fear of losing their building, many property teams in locations with exceptionally hot or cold climates choose to run the heat or air in their buildings around the clock, maintaining a constant level of comfort.
 While at face value this seems like a reasonable solution, it proves impractical and problematic.
 It’s not only a massive expense — thousands of dollars are drained into energy costs and equipment depreciation — but also an unnecessary one.

 How Can You Avoid Losing Your Building in a Cost and Energy Efficient Way?